goreleaser/goreleaser/www/content/scoop.md

 weight: 100
 ---

-After releasing to GitHub, GoReleaser can generate and publish a _Scoop App Manifest_ into a repository that you have access to.
+After releasing to GitHub (GitLab is not supported yet), GoReleaser can generate and publish a _Scoop App Manifest_ into a repository that you have access to.

 The `scoop` section specifies how the manifest should be created.
 See